Propagation of Gabor singularities for Schr\"odinger equations with quadratic Hamiltonians: Propagation of Gabor singularities in the singular space

 expressed using the twisted Gabor wave front set of $K_{e^{-2 i t F}}$.
 From this we obtain using Theorem \ref{WFkernel}

 where as usual we understand $\Ker (\im e^{-2 i t F} )= \Ker (\im e^{-2 i t F}) \cap T^* \rr d$. \end{proof}

-In what remains of this section we show a sharpening of Lemma \ref{propagationsing2} that is expressed using the notion of singular space introduced in~\cite{Hitrik1}.
-First we discuss the singular space and its background.
+In what remains of this section, we prove a sharpening of Lemma \ref{propagationsing2} that is expressed using the notion of singular space.
+To that end, we notice from the definition (\ref{h1}) that the singular space is also equal to the following infinite intersection of kernels